Medical Students as Educators (Virtual)

 Brief Description: The Medical Students as Educators (MSaE) Online elective is a 4-week online teaching practicum for 4th year medical students (all campuses) interested in teaching and learning in academic medicine.
 Students in this rotation will complete course work on SOLE, accumulate teaching observation hours, meet in a virtual environment with the director (and other MSaE students), plan and execute a final project related to curriculum development.
 The aim of this rotation is to equip students with the knowledge to develop basic teaching and assessment skills necessary and useful in any residency discipline.

-Specifically, this rotation is designed to provide structure and guidance to students as they develop the foundation and framework for high-quality teaching.
-At the conclusion of the elective, student teachers will be ale to do the following:
+At the conclusion of the elective, student teachers will be able to do the following:

 Note: MSaE Online Module Specific Learning Objectives will be provided in the elective syllabus.